-Not only is this position we find ourselves in today vulnerable, it is self perpetuating as well, and tends to continually reinforce our reliance on the initiatives and enterprises of others rather than on our own abilities to survive.
-As we move farther and farther from a direct dependence on and close relationship with the natural world, and steadily immerse ourselves more and more into a way of life based on the production and consumption of humanmade things, our demand for the exploitation of natural "resources" increases dramatically, thereby creating further destruction of the environment.
-This in turn makes an interdependent relationship with the natural world farther and farther from the realm of possibility.
-The basic elements for sustaining human life - independent of modern society - will simply not be there, and the knowledge of how to use them will have been forgotten as well.
-This is a very good situation for those people who stand to make a lot of money from our dependence on their endless stream of consumer goods and is to lie in the hands of feminists and radicals, then we must analyse and understand how the Canadian state and multinationals operate. have to understand the role Canada plays in the imperialist network, the strategic interests of the economy that keep Canada strategically and the political weaknesses that we can expose.
-Once we have this understanding, then we can develop strategies of action that have continuity and that are not rooted in a reaction to the most singularly obvious symptoms of the system.
-This way we can. over the long-term, undermine the very structure of the system.
+is to lie in the hands of feminists and radicals, then we must analyse and understand how the Canadian state and multinationals operate.
+We have to understand the role Canada plays in the imperialist network, the strategic interests of the economy that keep Canada strategically stable and the political weaknesses that we can expose.
+Once we have this understanding, then we can develop strategies of action that have continuity and that are not rooted in a reaction to the most singularlv obvious symptoms of the system.
+This way we can, over the long-term, undermine the very structure of the system.

-Armed with a militant feminist analysis and tactics of resistance, womyn can develop an ongoing offensive against the bastions of the patriarchy - the corporate megaprojects, military and government institutions.
-As long as these institutions continue to control human society, pornography, rape and the objectification of womyn will continue.
+Armed with a militant feminist analysis and tactics of resistance, womyn can develop an ongoing offensive against the bastions of the patriarchy the corporate megaprojects, military and government institutions.
+As long as these institutions continue to control himan society, pornography, rape and the objectification of womyn will continue.

-If we look around us, and are shaken to the core by a dread of the deathly future this society presents us, then we must turn to the spirit, emotion and sensuousness in ourselves that allows us to connect with all life.
+If we look around us, and are shaken to the core by a dread of the deathly future this society presents us, then we must turn to the spirit, emotion and sensuousness in ourselves that allows us to connect with a]] life.
 Through a rejoining with the spirit of life, we will rekindle the spirit of revolt.
-Revolt at the raped forests. polluted rivers, the death culture of this society, the massacre of third world people and genocide of the indian people.
-A deep feeling of revolt at death and a corresponding love of life will give us the power to resist and make the sacrifices that are essential to save the earth.
-Surely there is no greater task than to prevent the destruction of the earth and the misery and meaninglessness of modern-day human life.
+Revolt at the raped forests, polluted rivers, the death culture of this society, the massacre of third world people and genocide of the indian people.
+A deep feeling of revolt at death and a corresponding love life of wi11 give us the power to resist and make the sacrifices that are essential to save the Surely earth. there is no greater task than to prevent the destruction of the earth and the misery and meaninglessness of modern-day human life.